Rob Crosby: Music career

 Crosby returned to CSC Records in 2003 with One Light in the Dark, a collection of original songs.
 He has released two albums since, 2003's Time Is a Gypsy and 2007's Catfish Day.

 In 2014, Rob joined dutch band 'The Common Linnets', together with his son Matthew.
 The band consisted of popular dutch singer/songwriters Ilse DeLange and Waylon.
 They released two successful albums.
-Ilse and Waylon contended in 2014's Euro Song Contest and finished second nd with a song Rob co-wrote "Calm After The Storm".
+Ilse and Waylon contended in 2014's Euro Song Contest and finished second with a song Rob co-wrote "Calm After The Storm".